- Entering Freshman

 Courses must have been regular college classes taken with other college students.
 High School student only courses taught at a college or college courses taught at the high school do not qualify for transfer credit.

 Credit will be given only for those community college courses taken before the student was admitted to Bryn Mawr.
-Students should complete and have their Guidance Counselor or Head of School sign and return a Courses Taken Concurrent with High School Enrollment form to our Registrar's Office.

 Once a student has matriculated at Bryn Mawr, credit is given only for courses taken at four-year colleges or universities that confer a bachelor’s degree.
 Before enrolling in any courses at another institution, a student should consult with her Dean and with the Registrar to ensure the course is eligible for transfer.